mre/mos6502/README.md

 ## Testing & Validation

-This emulator passes the [Klaus2m5 functional test suite](https://github.com/Klaus2m5/6502_65C02_functional_tests), which tests all documented 6502 opcodes with all addressing modes in both binary and decimal modes (~30 million instructions).
+This emulator passes [Klaus Dormann's functional test suite](https://github.com/Klaus2m5/6502_65C02_functional_tests), which tests all documented 6502 opcodes with all addressing modes in both binary and decimal modes (~30 million instructions).

-It is also tested with [solid65](https://github.com/omarandlorraine/solid65).
+It is also tested with [solid65](https://github.com/omarandlorraine/solid65), which compares the output of different 6502 emulators against each other to find discrepancies.

 ## What is the MOS 6502?